RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/00-Create-Skyline-Project.md

 #### You'll now have two Skyline projects open at the same time.
 ![03](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/SRM-Skyline-Project-03.PNG?raw=true)

-### Create a new Skyline project file with peptides from both proteins of interest and PRTC
+### Step 2: Create a new Skyline project file with peptides from both proteins of interest and PRTC

 #### In the PRTC project in the Targets frame click on the PRTC peptides, right click, and select copy
 ![04](https://github.com/RobertsLab/Paper-DNR-Geoduck-Proteomics/blob/master/images/SRM-Skyline-Project-04.PNG?raw=true)